fruition-partners/filesync/README.md

 - [ ] add record browser to automatically download chosen files.

 Nice to haves
+- [ ] auto create folder structure for user
 - [ ] option to re-download all files from instance
+- [ ] auto download records created or updated by a given user ID
 - [ ] notifications play sounds, show more info, are clickable etc.

 ## Changes